MAWILab

 The type and value of the anomaly tag provide more details about the reported traffic:

-MAWILab results from the method proposed in "MAWILab: Combining diverse anomaly detectors for automated anomaly labeling and performance benchmarking", R.Fontugne, P.Borgnat, P.Abry, K.Fukuda, in CoNEXT 2010.
+The annotations collected in MAWILab result from the combination of several anomaly detectors.
+The detectors are combined with a method based on singular value decomposition and graph theory.
+The detailed description of this combination method is available in the following publication: "MAWILab: Combining diverse anomaly detectors for automated anomaly labeling and performance benchmarking", R.Fontugne, P.Borgnat, P.Abry, K.Fukuda, in CoNEXT 2010.